 These recommendations were developed in collaboration with the Child Health and Wellbeing Network.
+The core20 PLUS 5 principles and priorities underpin these recommendations.

 Access

 • We will ensure more equitable access to epilepsy specialist nurses and MDTs (multi-disciplinary teams).

 - We will deliver on the four priority areas identified within the national bundle of care and support the sustainability of services to ensure compliance against the best practice model of care. - We will maintain our collective focus on the 'epilepsy 12 lines of enquiry' (RCPCH Epilepsy 12 Audit programme)